nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * `INDEX` refers to the index of the contact you wish to edit in the current displayed list.
   * `INDEX` must be a **positive integer** (must be greater than 0).
 * All the fields are optional.
 However, at least one field must be provided.
-* If the person identify himself as non-binary, you can save his gender as `nonbinary`.

 For the following fields, they are considered a `FieldGroup`.